daisukeiot/Azure-IoT-Messaging/EventHubs/README.md

 A partition key is used as a hash and Event Hubs keeps events with the same hash to be stored in a single partition

+> [!TIP]
+> Notice all events are sent to Partition 2
+> This makes easier to process events in order
+> However, you don't know which partition your events will end up

 ```bash
 Enqueue at 2020/03/24 11:33:30:988 | Seq # 0179 | Partition 2 | Offset : 015872 | Data Message # 00 with Partition Key
 Enqueue at 2020/03/24 11:33:31:332 | Seq # 0180 | Partition 2 | Offset : 015992 | Data Message # 01 with Partition Key